MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-the-new-workspaces.md

 ## Roles in the new workspaces

 Roles let you manage who can do what in a workspace, so teams can collaborate.
-New workspaces allow you to assign roles to user groups: security groups, Office 365 groups, distribution lists, and individuals.
+New workspaces allow you to assign roles to individuals, and to user groups: security groups, Office 365 groups, and distribution lists.

 When you assign roles to a user group, the individuals in the group have access to content.
 If you nest user groups, all the contained users have permission.
 A user who's in several user groups with different roles gets the highest level of permission granted them.

-The new workspaces offer more roles than the old workspaces had: admins, members, and contributors.
+The new workspaces offer three roles: admins, members, and contributors.

 **Admins can:**